Interceptor 650 launch in India has been delayed but we are now inching closer to their introduction. New spy pics have surfaced…

 There is nothing that Siddharth Lal revealed during the unveiling but he did say that “you will be positively surprised” when asked about the expected price of these twins.

 Since they will be twin cylinder motorcycle they won’t come cheap for sure.
-And considering that the current single cylinder Continental GT 535 is sold at around 2.15-2.20 lakh on road in India, something in the ballpark of 2.99 to 3.49 Lakhs (ex-showroom) for these twins will be ‘interesting’!
+And considering that the single cylinder Continental GT 535 was sold at around 2.15-2.20 lakh on road in India, something around Rs 2.99 Lakh (ex-showroom) is a good start point.